 I designed this guide to guide you through your wedding planning process.
 I hope you find this wedding guide beneficial as it walks you through everything from the engagement session to the timeline to which fabulous wedding vendors to pick!
 I am so excited to be working with you and I can’t wait to get to know you better over the next several months!

-Thank you again for choosing to work with me and please don't hesitate to let us know if I can offer any additional guidance throughout the wedding planning process!
+Thank you again for choosing to work with me and please don't hesitate to let me know if I can offer any additional guidance throughout the wedding planning process!

 I strongly believe that your wedding photographer should shoot your engagement session.
 It is the best way for you to become more comfortable in front of my cameras which will make your wedding pictures even better.
 This is why I include a FREE engagement session in my wedding packages.
 I've created an entire guide dedicated to outfit tips, location, ideas, timing considerations and more!

 I believe in the important role quality vendors play in creating a stress-free wedding day.
 I've worked with many of the vendors below and we can't recommend them enough!
 This is not a paid list - I chose these vendors for both the quality of their work as well as their professionalism on the actual wedding day.
 Click learn more!

 Whether you choose to do a First Look or the traditional "no see before the ceremony" I will work with you on making sure you have the best timeline and plan for a stress-free wedding day.

 If you're choosing to go traditional, you'll need two different sets of photo times: images taken before the ceremony and images taken after the ceremony.